tumi8/applicability-hwsupported-containers/index.md

   <header>Abstract</header>
   <div class="content">
     <p>
     Containers share the kernel with the host OS, which has implications for the network stack.
 Achieving connectivity between containers exclusively in software is unsuitable for reliable, low-latency applications.
 While extensive research has been conducted on virtual machines processing real-time traffic with hardware support, the impact of network latencies in containerized environments has received comparatively less attention.
-This paper analyzes throughput and network latencies in container topologies on a single host featuring single-root input/output virtualization, Linux Containers, and commercial
-    off-the-shelf hardware.
-Using a state-of-the-art timestamping
-    methodology, we measure latencies with a resolution of 1.25 µs without introducing delay by the measurement methodology itself.
-We evaluate a single flow in a line topology with up to 64 containers and a complex topology with 38 flows and 12 nodes.
+This paper analyzes throughput and network latencies in container topologies on a single host featuring single-root input/output virtualization, Linux Containers, and commercial off-the-shelf hardware.
+Using a state-of-the-art timestamping methodology, we measure latencies with a resolution of 1.25 us without introducing delay by the measurement methodology itself.
+We evaluate a single flow in a line topology with up to 64 containers.
 The experiments demonstrate that pinning interrupt request handlers to non-uniform memory access nodes increases throughput and decreases latencies.
 Furthermore, we identify dTLB misses, rescheduling interrupts, and soft interrupt floods as critical challenges as they cause spikes in latencies, and isolation is impossible.
-A comparison with VM measurements shows that containers can achieve up to 60 µs lower latencies.
-This paper contributes findings to minimize bottlenecks and limitations for real-time container applications
+This paper contributes findings to minimize bottlenecks and limitations for real-time container applications.
     </p>
   </div>